Deshittification, what?

 Final Thoughts

 Well, that’s it!
-Those are the extensions that I use to dehittify YouTube; they’re free, they’re open source, and they were made with ❤️ by passionate people.
+Those are the extensions that I use to deshittify YouTube.
+They’re free, they’re open source, and they were made with ❤️ by passionate people.

-If you have any other suggestions for extensions that will make YouTube better by getting rid of any additional crap, feel free to check out my About me page and contact me!
+If you have other suggestions for extensions that make YouTube better by cutting out more crap, feel free to check out my About Me page and contact me!

 Article Glossary and Sources